RedChimera/IWD2EE/readme.md

 - Spells that weaken a creature rather than disabling it have a higher DC or no save at all (e.g. Deafness has no save since it simply gives 20% spell failure).

---Spell Focus Feats for All Schools--
+## Spell Focus Feats for All Schools

 In the unmodded game, spellcasters could only choose Spell Focus to empower Evocation, Necromancy, Transmutation, and Enchantment spells.
 This component expands those four feats to apply to the other four spell schools as well.
 The new feats are: